mgijax/fewi/HMDCREADME.md

   4. Filters the grid via the built lists
   5. Builds the grid
   6. Sets the grid loading to false
-  7. Removes any pervious filters
+  7. Removes any previous filters
-  8. Emit ClearFilterText
+  8. Emit ClearFilterText (which clears the filter lists see picture below)

 #### Gene Controller
   1. Sets the gene loading to true